opencv/opencv/doc/tutorials/imgproc/threshold/threshold.rst

 In this tutorial you will learn how to:

+.. container:: enumeratevisibleitemswithsquare

    * Perform basic thresholding operations using OpenCV function :threshold:`threshold <>`

 Cool Theory